Quicr/quicr-protocol-spec/protocol.md

 offset_and_fin = 2*offset + is_last_fragment
 ```

-The `flags` idenitifes the relative `priority` of this object and if the object
+The `flags` identifies the relative `priority` of this object and if the object
 can be discarded.
 This can help Relay to make  dropping/caching decisions.

 The `nb_objects_previous_group` is present if and only if this is the first fragment of the first object in a group, i.e., `object_id` and `offset` are both zero.
 The number indicates how many objects were sent